FabianRechsteiner/geogirafe/README.md

 This will automatically copy the `config.yaml` file in the right place, and download the needed Mock objects.

-> Please not that today, the GeoGirafe Viewer is using a backend based on GeoMapFish.
+> Please note that today, the GeoGirafe Viewer is using a backend based on GeoMapFish.
 > The services you will have to use in your configuration must therefore be compliant with GeoMapFish.

 ## Build for Production